GazzaMacD/study_hard_parts_oop/notes_and_questions.md

 ### 1. Object Creation

+#### Key Questions

--   Store functions with associated data = principle of encapsulation -
+-   Having objects with access to their data and functionality is what principle of programming?
+-   Is this principle strictly applied in JS?
+-   Which method of object creation allows for fine grained control of what functionality is accessible?
+-   When using Object.create() to create a new object with no specific object as prototype, should we use null or {} as argument?
+-   Why?

 ### 2. Prototype and 'new'